templesofcode/templesofcode.github.io/_posts/2017-12-18-php-read-file-lines.md

 ---
-tags:
-- php
-- file i/o
+tags: php i/o
+description: read a file, then iterae line by line
 ---
 Iterate over the set of lines from a file: